Biomedical Data Science and Bioinformatics

 - Data reduction methods, heatmaps, and pathway maps for visualizing key trends in highdimensional data

-- Application of multivariate data analysis and machine learning
+- Application of multivariate data analysis, machine learning and AI

 - Identification of functional modules and multi-omics data integration